mmallek/puppy/visited_dogs.md

 -----
 ![India](India.jpg)

+> India is a remarkable young kelpie mix.
+Her black coat and intense gold eyes
+> are striking.
+She is shy at first introduction but warms up quickly when she
+> gets to know you.
+India is looking for her forever family.
+If you are
+> interested in sharing your life with this beautiful girl, submit an
+> application to adopt on our website:  thesimonfoundation.org

 Kelpie/Chow female.
 Cute, a little overweight.
 Looks like a dark fuzzy heeler.
 Very kissy, attention driven.
 Can calm down easily when asked.
 Sits well, can lie down too.
 Trainer says she's pretty trainable and smart.
 Can be vocal with other dogs, but wasn't when she played with Miura (trainer's male shepherd).

 Lee: I liked how attention-driven she was, energetic but not hyper/obnoxious.
 Liked toys but wasn't obsessed.
 Played well, but not too intensely and I was able to get her to come to me during play.